MetaMask/metamask-docs/docs/guide/snaps-tutorial.md

 ### Getting Flask Running in Your Local Environment

-[Flask](https://chrome.google.com/webstore/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk) is a distribution channel for under-development, experimental MetaMask features, and Snaps is the first feature to be released through Flask.
-In this tutorial, we're going to build the latest version of Flask and load it as an extension into the Chromium-based browser of your choice.
+In this tutorial, we're going to install [MetaMask Flask](https://chrome.google.com/webstore/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk) from the Chrome Web Store in the Chromium-based browser of your choice.

 > Flask will also be available on Firefox in the near future.